bbkane/www.bbkane.com/content/blog/Enventory-Retrospective/index.md

 Advantages:

-- easy to add/enforce things within a layer (i.e., adding observability to a layer is as simple as wrapping the layer's interface with one that logged the method and called the layer )
+- Easy to add/enforce things within a layer (i.e., adding observability to a layer is as simple as wrapping the layer's interface with one that logged the method and called the layer )
 - It's generally pretty easy to know where to put things (sometimes hard between CLI and business layer)

 Disadvantages